pastelsky/throttle-queue/README.md

 - Job Deduplication
 - Priority Assignment
 - Concurrency control
-- ging of jobs to prevent starvation
+- Aging of jobs to prevent starvation

 All while keeping your code execution serial :)